Okay, so what is intersectionality and how can I be intersectional?

 BUT, we have to remember that queerness exists in all contexts, all over the world in all different shapes, sizes and colours.
 Everyone experiences queerness differently and no one person’s experience is the same and we need to see this more!

 When we see just one representation of LGBTQ+ identities, it erases the diversity within this community.
-In the UK, we need to see more queer people of colour being given a platform.

-This is so important – because if you are queer, and a person of colour, you have to battle racism on one hand, and homophobia on the other.
+If you are queer, and a person of colour, you have to battle racism on one hand, and homophobia on the other.
 This is not an issue white people experience, and it’s vital that white people within the LGBTQ+ community recognise this, and start addressing it now.

 This is why intersectionality is important.
 Intersectionality helps us understand the different intersecting systems of privilege and oppression that exist.